 Other commentators have suggested that the deceased was too young to be Nefertiti (the body is thought to have been about 30 years old).
 More controversially, Zahi Hawass (Secretary-General of the Supreme Council of Antiquities) rejected the identification with a fairly personal attack on Fletcher (who he has now banned from working in Egypt), stating that the mummy is not even female!
 This is presumably based on the fact that the mummy’s arms are bent – usually associated with male burial, but possibly associated with the burial of a pharaoh.

 In 2015, Nicholas Reeves announced that high resolution scans of Tutankhamun’s tomb suggested there were “two previously unknown doorways, one set within a larger partition wall and both seemingly untouched since antiquity”.
-He hopes to discover Nefertiti’s body in a chamber that has not yet been excavated.
+In 2022 hieroglyphs discovered in the tomb have given weight to his assertion.
+It is possible that her burial chamber will be discovered soon!

 - Fletcher, Joann (2013) The Search For Nefertiti